-Funnels calculate and display the amount of users that convert from one event to another.
+Mixpanel’s Funnels allows you to examine how end-users perform events in a series.
+Funnels calculate and display the amount of users who convert from one event to another within a particular time window.
 This allows you to identify where your users drop off, what segments convert the most, and other important facets of the user journey.

 - The customer does steps A -> B -> C -> D -> E in exact order.
 Mixpanel counts this as a conversion.